 Stay away from politics unless you want your customers to force you to pick a side.
 Getting edgy is fine on your personal profile, but keep your brand off that.

 If you come across a hilarious update, go ahead and support it by re-sharing / retweet it.
-You do want your feeds to be 90% your own content, but random re-sharing brings in great content and build stronger connections with the update author.
+You do want your feeds to be 90% your own content, but random re-sharing brings in great content and builds stronger connections with the updated author.

 This one is also a great way to nurture relationships with niche influencers.
 It is quite also easy to scale with influencer marketing platforms.